1. Output information

 The mid-year population estimates are consistent with the standard UN definition for population estimates, which is based upon the concept of usual residence and includes people who reside in the country for at least 12 months, whatever their nationality.
 Visitors and short-term migrants (who enter or leave the UK for less than 12 months) are not included.

-Members of Her Majesty's armed forces stationed in England and Wales are included at their place of residence but those stationed outside of England and Wales are excluded.
+Members of His Majesty's armed forces stationed in England and Wales are included at their place of residence but those stationed outside of England and Wales are excluded.
 Members of the US armed forces stationed in England and Wales are included.

 Students are taken to be resident at their term-time address.
 For mid-2020 this is important to be aware of as there is evidence that a large number of students left their usual term-time address as student halls were closed during the first wave of the coronavirus pandemic.
 For the most part, students in mid-2020 will be estimated at their term-time address.